ryanmorr/base-object/README.md

 });
 ```

-Define a property with an optional descriptor:
+Define a property with an optional descriptor (enumerable, configurable, and writable by default):

 ``` javascript
 const foo = new Foo();